hpcaitech/ColossalAI/applications/ColossalEval/README.md

 ```

 ##### How to Use
 After setting the config file, you can evaluate the model using `examples/gpt_evaluation/eval.py`.
 If you want to make comparisons between answers of two different models, you should specify two answer files in the argument `answer_file_list` and two model names in the argument `model_name_list`(details can be found in `colossal_eval/evaluate/GPT Evaluation.md`).
 If you want to evaluate one answer file, the length of both `answer_file_list` and `model_name_list` should be 1 and the program will perform evaluation using GPTs.
+The prompt files for battle and gpt evaluation can be found in `configs/gpt_evaluation/prompt`. `target file` is the path to the converted dataset you save during inference time.

 An example script is provided as follows: